jonhadfield/python-hosts/README.md

 This is a python library for managing a hosts file.
 It enables you to add and remove entries, or import them from a file or URL.
+Utility functions have been streamlined for easier maintenance.
 It remains compatible with Python 2.7 as well as modern Python 3 releases.

 Documentation